About

 THRIVE – Strand 2 funding will provide local authorities with funding of between €2m and €7m to renovate, refurbish and adapt vacant and derelict heritage buildings in their town centres.
 Heritage buildings under the scheme are classified as structures that form part of the architectural heritage and/or Protected Structures or proposed Protected Structures.

 The Kings Island Walled Town Framework (KIWTF) is a non-statutory document that was published by Limerick City and County Council in April 2024.
-It builds on all previous studies carried out for the area and aims to guide and stimulate future investment on King’s Island by identifying a number of priority projects, key urban spaces and streetscape enhancements.
+It built on previous studies carried out for the area and aimed to guide and stimulate future investment on King’s Island by identifying a number of priority projects, key urban spaces and streetscape enhancements.

 The goal is to balance brownfield regeneration, adaptive re-use of built heritage stock while addressing vacancy and dereliction, ensuring proper conservation of King’s Island’s archaeological remains.